DanielChurch/Kotlin-Extensions/README.md

 ## Introduction

-`KtXt.dart` is a package that adds implementations of extensions from Kotlin.
+`KotlinExtensions.dart` is a package that adds implementations of extensions from Kotlin.

 The extensions are:
   - Built on Dart's existing types